 That’s pretty much in a nutshell, for more specialised cases, you’ll have to dive deeper at both engines and possibly disassemble both games to investigate which functions are being used and how.

 I’ve updated the wee model viewer to apply ’nearest neighbour’, allowing to visualise Nintendo DS models using your GPU.

 Despite the fact we talked about a lot of limitations of the graphics subsystem, lots of games did make really good use of it.

 Most of the audio improvements focus on enhancing those PCM channels that the GBA featured.
 We’ve seen before that GBA games ultimately prioritised software sequencing over the PSG, and the result was quite impressive.

 Consequently, the new audio system features a total of 16 PCM channels, allowing to shift the mixing task to the hardware.
 PCM samples can either be 8-bit (GBA-style), 16-bit (optimal resolution) or ACPCM (compressed form).
-In any case, the mixer produces a 32 kHz stereo signal that can be played through the speaker (now stereo) or headphones.
-The mixer can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.
+In any case, the mixer produces a stereo signal that can be played through the speaker (now stereo) or headphones.
+It can also write the resulting stereo data to WRAM, enabling the sub-processor (ARM7) to apply some effects such as reverb.

 With all being said, does this mean that the Nintendo DS can finally play encoded music (i.e. MP3)?
 It’s possible (in fact, a lot of homebrew programs implemented some form of it), but audio decoding takes up a lot of bandwidth and processing power .
 So, audio sequencing still retains its place as the most feasible option.